zzhiyan/sleep_apnea_dectection/readme.md

 entropy_sum – with a shape of (1, 1).<br>
 sort – with a shape of (24, 1).<br>

-## Validity Analysis of Model
-By leveraging the OPS method, it combines the explicit construction of hard negative sample pairs and easy positive sample pairs with the supervised prototype contrastive objective to improve intra-class compactness and inter-class separability.<br>

 ## Requirements
 This project requires Python 3.8+ and the dependencies listed in requirements.txt<br>
 You can install all dependencies with:<br>